norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ### Stop playing
 Nothing makes my skin crawl like stepping into a Machine Learning stack where one of the repositories is named "Playground."
 I know that is an unfortunately common nomenclature for experimentation suites, but words matter - and in this case illustrate my issue with Data Science held over from the zero-rate era.

 Commercial Product Engineering teams are not Academia, and the software we write is not intended to promote our personal learning or exploration.
-Put simply, this is not a place to play. _Experimentation_ is an important part of AI/ML development.
+Put simply, this is not a place to play. _Experimentation_, the distant cousin to th is an important part of AI/ML development.
 In Experimentation, the scientific method is applied to stated hypotheses in order to discover new solutions for stated objectives.
 This experimentation must be systematic and governed by a commercially viable outcome; success is clearly defined and experiments produce metrics reflecting progress toward that success.
-Commerically

 "_Playgrounds_," on the other hand, most often live up to their namesake: Data Scientists haphazardly adjusting model parameters, test-driving whatever novel methodologies are in vogue at the moment, and traversing down rabbit holes totally unrelated to the initial objective.